What is Fabric Drape? A guide to understanding for making clothes.

-What is Fabric Drape?
+What Is Fabric Drape?

-Is it High, Moderate or Low?
+Is The Drape High, Mid or Low?

 Project Recommendations: Pajamas, A-line skirts, dresses and coats, t-shirts, dresses/skirts with pleats.
 Try the Scout Tee, Willow Tank & Dress, or Gallery Tunic.